 Lost restore disc

 Alternatively, you can purchase a copy of Microsoft Windows or another operating system, and install it onto your computer.
-However, keep in mind that only installing the operating system will not restore any of the programs that came included with your computer and may not install all of the necessary drivers.
+However, realize that only installing the operating system does not restore any of the original installed programs and may not install all of the necessary drivers.
 However, up-to-date drivers can often be downloaded from the computer manufacturer's or hardware manufacturer's website.